nmlq/tickex/README.md

 # MongoDB Setup

-You can always test locally, here is an example.
+You can always test locally, here is an example test database setup.
+The pipeline should create these things automatically.

 ## Version
 MongoDB 8.0 Community Edition on Ubuntu (8.0.4)